brcosta/clj-extras-plugin/README.md

 <!-- Plugin description -->

-Custom features added on top of Cursive:
+Custom features added on top of Cursive for Clojure Lovers:

-- Inline form evaluation (finally!)
+- Inline code evaluation: evaluate forms directly in source view (see screenshots)!
+Just add a custom Keymap for Tools/Evaluate Inline actions menu
 - An annotator for keyword/symbols namespaces (custom syntax highlighted namespaces ftw!)
 - Status bar widget to display current file/namespace (great for zen mode, try it)